-Now that you've finished the basics of integrating Stripe into your website, here are few of the account features and processes you'll probably want to understand:
+Now that you've finished the basics of integrating Stripe into your website, here are a few of the account features and processes you'll probably want to understand:

 - Livemode and testing

 Every account is divided into two universes: one for testing, and one for running on your live website.
 All API requests exist in one of those two universes, and objects in one universe cannot be manipulated by objects in the other.

 In test mode, credit card transactions don't go through the actual credit card network — instead, they go through simple checks in Stripe to validate that they look like they might be credit cards.
 In test mode you can use any combination of credit card data that passes these simple checks, discussed more on our testing page.

 Related to these universes are your API keys.
 Each key exists either in the live universe or in the test universe, and this is how Stripe tells what universe you are interacting with.
 You should only use your test API keys for testing.
 This will make sure that you don't accidentally modify your live customers or charges.

 In addition to live and test mode, there are also two types of keys secret and publishable keys.